bergrans/NeoGaugeDisplay/README.md

 # NeoGaugeDisplay

-Arduino libray to display one or more gauges on a NeoPixel strand or ring.
+Arduino library to display one or more gauges on a NeoPixel strand or ring.

 ## Introduction